learnrelay/learnrelay/docs/queries/working-with-fragments.md

 We use fragments in two different ways:

 * A container defines **its own data requirements** by creating a list of fragments.
+* A container can use fragments **defined elsewhere by other containers** when creating its own fragments.
+This is typically used to set the props of a child without exactly knowing all the selected fields the child defined in the fragment.

+## Declare data requirements

-To define a different fragment `pokemon`, you can use this code:
+If your component depends on a `pokemon` node, you can define a fragment `pokemon` with this code:

 ```javascript
 export default Relay.createContainer(